 The opening night festivities kicked off with local dance troupes showing off their skills.
 The chefs then treated attendees to local dishes prepared just for them.
 In addition, the chefs rubbed elbows with the attendees to make an especially memorable experience for us all.

 Many students stood in line to take photos with their favorite chefs and try their latest dishes.
 They were all anxious to meet the chefs and taste their creations.

 Chefs Share Their Knowledge

 The festival is a place where the chefs can highlight the ingredients and cooking techniques they learned in Mazatlán and are bringing to the rest of the world.

 We had the chance to see Chef Chad White from Spokane, Washington prepare one of his classic ceviches during the conference.
 He told the crowd about his interesting career journey.
 Notably, he started over many times and learned from the ground up.
-He told students it was important to listen to your teachers and not take short cuts to be a star.
+He told students it was important to listen to their teachers and not take shortcuts to be a star.

 Local wine expert Berenice Madrigal also lent her expertise with a wonderful presentation on the “Sensory Effect of Food Pairing Red Wine and Cheese”.

 Our press group was fortunate to attend a VIP Cocktail Party at the El Cid El Moro Beach Hotel’s La Concha Restaurant.
 The lovely outdoor terrace is just steps from the beach.
 We enjoyed one of the largest buffets of seafood I’ve ever seen.
 Freshly caught shrimp, oysters, and octopus are all to be enjoyed while listening to the crashing of the waves.

 The chefs from Culinary Roots happily mingled with the crowd anxious to meet everyone and share their thoughts on the food scene in Mazatlán They all agreed that the seafood was some of the best in the world with which to work.